-As the threat enters the host, an endpoint protection engine will use an assortment of approaches, such as structural ML models, behavior analysis and other complex detection techniques, to identify and neutralise the vast majority of what remains.
+As the threat enters the host, an endpoint protection engine will use an assortment of approaches, such as structural ML models, behavior analysis and other complex detection techniques, to identify and neutralize the vast majority.

-Having filtered out most malware through these straightforward and highly automated processes, resources can be concentrated on the very small fraction that's left.
+Having filtered out most malware through these straightforward and automated processes, resources can be concentrated on the very small fraction that's left.
 These still-undetected threats include complex, evasive and advanced attacks, which can of course be the most deadly and destructive of all.